When to let go… and when to jump in!

 - Competent, effective, academic advising and teaching, including a syllabus that clearly maps out course expectations.

-- They should provide you with information about their approach to parental notification.
+- Information about their approach to parental notification.

 - Professional, accessible counseling although the sessions will be confidential and they will or should not discuss without permission from the student.